bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 * acl-2.3.1
 * libtasn1-4.17.0
 * gntls-3.6.16
-* openldap-2.3.39 (Must be the same version as Seagate Central)
+* openldap-2.3.39 (Should be the same version as Seagate Central)
 * samba-4.14.6

 Download these using **wget**, **curl -O** or a similar tool as